SystemsApproach/ops/provision.rst

-infrastructure, which has inspired an approach know as *infrastructure-as-code*.\ [#]_ The general idea is to document, in a declarative format that can be "executed", exactly what our infrastructure looks like.
+infrastructure, which has inspired an approach know as *infrastructure-as-code*.\ [#]_ The general idea is to document, in a declarative format that can be "executed", exactly what our infrastructure is to look like.
 We use Terraform as our open source approach to infrastructure-as-code.

 .. [#] *Infrastructure-as-Code* is a special case of the more general